 It has been reported by several CBA studies, that GBAS initial investment is higher than for ILS, and lower OPEX.
 However, Net Present Cost need to be calculated based on Airport infrastructure and operational requirements.

-6- Current Use of GBAS/SBAS in the MID Region
+6- GBAS Implementation in the MID Region